Faculty Scholars Program

 Scholar Project

-Govind Persad is an Assistant Professor at the University of Denver Sturm College of Law.
-His research interests center on the legal and ethical dimensions of health insurance, domestic and international health care financing, priority-setting in health care systems, and markets in health care services (including pharmaceutical pricing).
+Govind Persad is an Associate Professor at the University of Colorado Law School.
+His research applies bioethical and distributive justice frameworks to law in order to address problems at the interface of health law and policy, including the allocation of scarce medical resources; pharmaceutical pricing and access; health insurance design; and the mitigation of health disparities.
 He also has interests in the ethics and regulation of human subjects research, in comparative professional ethics, and in the legal and ethical issues presented by new biotechnologies such as gene editing and neuroscientific interventions.

-Professor Persad holds a JD and a PhD in philosophy from Stanford University.
-Prior to joining the University of Denver faculty, he was an Assistant Professor of Health Policy and Management at the Johns Hopkins University Bloomberg School of Public Health and Berman Institute of Bioethics, where he served on the School’s Institutional Review Board; was a Junior Faculty Fellow at Georgetown University’s McDonough School of Business; and clerked for the Hon.
+Prof. Persad holds a JD and a PhD in philosophy from Stanford University.
+Prior to joining the University of Colorado faculty, he was on the faculties of the University of Denver Sturm College of Law and the Johns Hopkins University Bloomberg School of Public Health; was a Junior Faculty Fellow at Georgetown University’s McDonough School of Business; and clerked for the Hon.
 Carlos Lucero, U.S. Court of Appeals for the Tenth Circuit.
+Prior to graduate school, he completed a postbaccalaureate fellowship at the Department of Bioethics, National Institutes of Health.

 Evaluating and Rethinking Financial Risk Protection in Health Care Systems: Framework Development and Analysis of Contemporary Health Insurance Options